 New Jersey's history with railroads dates back to the earliest days of the industry when the Camden & Amboy was chartered in 1830 (just three years after the Baltimore & Ohio).
-If you are interested in New Jersey railroad jobs, today the state is still home to several companies including three Class Is (CSX Transportation, Norfolk Southern, and Canadian Pacific), one Class II (the New York, Susquehanna & Western Railway), and a handful of smaller Class III, shortlines.
+If you are interested in New Jersey railroad jobs, today the state is still home to several companies including two Class Is (CSX Transportation and Canadian Pacific), one Class II (the New York, Susquehanna & Western Railway), and a handful of smaller Class III, shortlines.
 Today, New Jersey mostly originates mixed, scrap, or waste freight hauled by rail as combined they make up 61% of the state's total.
-To learn more about New Jersey's current railroad network, the companies that operate there, and what they haul please click here.

 Working in the railroad industry is not a career suited for everyone.
 So, if you are unfamiliar with trains and their operations you may want to take the time to learn more about them before deciding if it is truly something you want to do.
 Being a railroader is a very tough requiring one to be away from home and family on a regular basis.
 While hiring on with a smaller railroad offers better hours, Class Is offer the best pay in the industry along with excellent retirement and benefits (some Class I railroaders are able to earn a six-digit salary in a single year).